EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 ## Recognizing we had a problem

-About a year into working with the old platform, our entire team had enough.
+About a year into working with the old platform, our entire team was fed up.
 We realized we were being held back by the old platform.
 Coming from a Dev background, I knew we could do better.
 I also knew that things like Continuous Integration and automated deployments could change our lives for the better.